|

 A view definition resides in a tabfile and its columns are defined by a

-statement on the CREATE VIEW
+SELECT statement on the CREATE VIEW command.

-This is the same as any other SELECT
+This is the same as any other SELECT except that the

-DISTINCT, ORDER BY, FORMAT
+DISTINCT, ORDER BY, FORMAT and UNION clauses

 may not be used.